PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-13 17:07:05
+Last updated: 2024-04-13 17:08:12
-Random Quote: There is a time to fight and there is a time to be clever. - Pablo Escobar
+Random Quote: You fight back with your spirit, little one.
+You stand up for yourself! - Devi Vishwakumar